jumpnow/jumpnowtek-site/_posts/2018-01-07-Adding-Mender-to-a-Duovero-System.md

     meta-duovero/scripts/sign-mender-image.sh

-### Build the mender-test-image
+### Add u-boot-fw-utils and mender init startup

+Mender requires the **u-boot-fw-utils** for maintaining the u-boot environment about the active root partition.

+Mender also requires that the **mender** daemon be running to communicate with the **mender-server**.

+Mender provides a **systemd** service file, but since I am using **sysvinit** I wrote a simple **mender-sysvinit** package recipe to provide the same.

-There is a simple Yocto image recipe you can use for testing
+There is a simple Yocto image recipe you can use for testing that adds the two necessary packages to a simple test image recipe

     meta-duovero/recipes-mender/images/mender-test-image.bb